Ali Asjad Malhi

-Choudhary Ali Asjad Malhi is a former Pakistani Minister and Member of the National Assembly of Pakistan from Sialkot District.
-He served in the National Assembly of Pakistan from 16 November 2002 to 15 November 2008.He was Defeated by Syeda Nosheen Iftikhar in 2021 By Election of NA-75 (Sialkot-IV).
+Ali Asjad Malhi is a former Pakistani Minister and member of the National Assembly of Pakistan from Sialkot District.
+He served in the National Assembly of Pakistan from 2002 to 2008.

 Personal life

 Malhi belongs to a family of Bureaucrats and is a businessman by profession.
 He is the nephew of Sikandar Hayat Malhi who was also a member of the National Assembly as well as the Punjab Provincial Assembly.